What are the different characteristics of client auth certificate signing for mTLS?

 - As above, the CA certificate needs to be added to the trust store of the service

-- Public CAs (as far as I can determine) appear to be based around the domain validation mechanism as the core of identity verification.
-From a client identity perspective, validating control over a domain is technically decoupled from the client identity (the service need not perform a DNS query to facilitate client access) hence this process is less meaningful/relevant for client auth.
-It may perform some role, but in many large organisations it may become irrelevant (the team dealing with some b2b integration may be far apart from the team handling public facing internet services).
+- Public CAs are based on domain validation as the core identity verification mechanism.
+From a client identity perspective, validating control over a domain is technically decoupled from the client identity (the service need not perform a DNS query to facilitate client access), making this process largely irrelevant for client auth — particularly in large organisations where the team handling a B2B integration may be far removed from the team managing public-facing internet services.

 - The certificate attributes and extensions typically required for WebPKI service identity are almost identical to those for client identity - the exception is the